Who We Are

 Prize and Auction Donations

-Jewel Charity raises over $400,000 annually in auction and chance ticket sales.
+Jewel Charity raises over $400,000 annually in auction and raffle ticket sales.
 Businesses donate auction items and chance ticket prizes, which include luxury cars, fine jewelry and trips abroad.